garmin/pyrex/README.md

 command.
 Be aware that any changes made to the container are not persistent, and will be discarded when `pyrex-run` exits.

-#### Managing multiple Docker images
-It may occasionally be necessary to maintain multiple different Docker images simultaneously.
-Pyrex can handle this without any problems, however it should be noted that each different image should be given a unique name using the `${config:image}` variable.
-This variable specifies the name of the tag that Pyrex will attach to the image when it is built to prevent Docker from thinking the image is unused and removing it.

-#### Pulling prebuilt images
+#### Pulling the image
+By default, Pyrex will pull a docker image from dockerhub that matches the version of Pyrex you are running.
+In most cases this is probably what you want.
-If you want Pyrex to pull a prebuild image (e.g. from Docker Hub or some other registry) instead of building the image locally every time the environment is sourced, set `${config:buildlocal}` to `0` and set `${config:image}` to the name of the image you would like to pull.
+However, if you are doing active Pyrex development or don't want to pull from a registry for some other reason, Pyrex can be configured to build the image locally when the environment is sources.
+To do this, set `${config:buildlocal}` to `1` and `${dockerbuild:dockerfile}` to the Dockerfile that describes what you want built.

-*Note: For reproducibility reasons, it may be unwise to do this if you just going to pull the `latest` tag for an image.
-In that case, you are probably better off building the images locally*
+While you *can* instruct Pyrex to pull the `latest` tag from dockehub for a given image instead of a versioned release tag, this is highly discouraged, as it will most certainly cause problems.
+In these cases, you probably want to build the image locally instead.

 ### Running Pyrex
 Once Pyrex is configured, using it is very straight forward.
 First, source the